 Serving mussels: Serve with dipping bread.
 Best is sourdough baguette sliced on the bias and lightly toasted - just enough so they aren't too crumbly and still have a little "chew".
-Serve "family style" in a big bowl with a large ladle or tongs, or serve in individual bowls.
-If the former, provide small individual bowls of the broth for dipping.
-If the latter, be sure to get some broth in the bowl.
-Have a ready supply of napkins at hand, and a bowl for the shells.
+Serve "family style" in a big bowl with tongs, or serve in individual bowls.
+Have a ready supply of napkins, and a bowl for the shells.

 Save the Leftovers!
 If there is much broth leftover in the pot, do not throw it away!
 It is pure gold.
 It does have a short shelf life, but if you ladle it (UNFILTERED!) into ziplock bags and squeeze out the air it will be fine in the freezer for weeks.
 I use it instead of water when making a packet of shrimp ramen.
 It.
 Is.
 Unbelievable.
 If you have leftover mussels, pop the meat out of the shells and freeze it for later use.
-Maybe with a remoulade on a mussel po' boy?
+Maybe for a mussel po' boy with a remoulade?

-Buying mussels: Shop carefully, with an eye on quality as must as price.
-Before I stumbled on Costco mussels I'd had several less than satisfying experiences.
+Buying mussels: Shop carefully, with an eye on quality as much as price.
+Before I stumbled on Costco mussels I'd had several less-than-satisfying experiences.
 In restaurants, they are stupid expensive for the tiny portions you are served - and often have a strong flavor I don't enjoy.
 Purchasing them fresh from seafood counters has also been expensive and with spotty quality.
-When I started seeing PEI (Prince Edward Island) farmed mussels at Costco in 5 lb bags for not much more than $2/lb, I gave them a try.
+When I started seeing PEI (Prince Edward Island) farmed mussels at Costco in 5 lb bags for not much over $2/lb, I gave them a try.
 I'm hooked.
-They are extremely clean, high quality, and well marked for freshness.
-Each bag is labeled with harvest date, wet stored date, packaged date, and sell-by date).
-Full disclosure, I am not a fan of strong-flavored mussels, but those used to wild-harvested mussels could find farmed mussels a little bland.
+They are extremely clean, high quality, and well-marked for freshness.
+Each bag is labeled with harvest date, wet stored date, packaged date, and sell-by date.
+Full disclosure, I am not a fan of strong-flavored mussels, but folks used to wild-harvested mussels might find the farmed ones a little bland.

 Storing mussels: Mussels should be alive when cooked.
 Once harvested the clock is ticking.
 They should be stored very chilled, with air circulating around them.
 They should not be submerged in water.
 Unless the store is only a few minutes from your house, I'd even bring a cooler and ice with you.
 Perfect storage is in the refrigerator in a mesh bag placed in an open container with a mesh or drilled bottom that drains, placed in something to catch the liquid.
-The bag should be covered with ice.
-This should give you a safe couple of days past the "sell by" date, max, but best is to delay buying them until as close as possible to when you plan to cook them.
+Even better, the bag can be covered with crushed ice.
+This should give you a safe couple of days past the "sell by" date, max.
+But best is to delay buying them until as close as possible to when you plan to cook them.
 The fresher the better.
 Try to beat that "sell by" date by as many days as you can.